The Emerging Manager LP Evaluation Checklist (From the Other Side of the Table)

 Frequently Asked Questions

-What do LPs actually evaluate when scoring emerging manager funds?
+What do LPs actually look for when evaluating emerging managers?

 Disclaimer: This article is for informational and educational purposes only and should not be construed as investment advice.
 Angel Investors Network is a marketing and education platform — not a broker-dealer, investment advisor, or funding portal.